-We believe that it all starts with the games server.
-In this, our ultimate guide to game servers, we’ll be looking at:
+In this guide to gaming servers, we’ll be looking at:

-the different options available and how they match with varying game types,
+The different options available and how they work with varying game types,

-and what you should keep in mind when choosing your own game hosting server.
+What you should keep in mind when choosing your own gaming server.

 But first, a quick definition.